 Headquartered in Westbrook, Maine, Legacy Publishing Company is a leading publisher of The Total Transformation® Program and The Total Focus Program for families.
 With an average annual revenue increase of 60 percent from 2005 through 2007, Legacy puts the knowledge of America's most respected psychologists in the hands of parents to give them practical tools they can learn, and principles they can apply quickly in their families.
 The company's web site is www.LegacyPublishingCompany.com.

-If you’d like more information on Empowering Parents, Legacy Publishing, or the Total Transformation® Program, or would like to schedule an interview, please contact Elisabeth Wilkins, Editor at 207-856-5600x3015 or Cheryl Kepner, Vice President of Creative, at 207-856-5600x3009.
+If you’d like more information on Empowering Parents, Legacy Publishing, or The Total Transformation® Program, or would like to schedule an interview, please contact Elisabeth Wilkins, Editor at 207-856-5600x3015 or firstname.lastname@example.org

 New Empowering Parents Blog Provides Weekly Insights for Parents in Crisis